Yamay/stripedTables/README.md

 stripedTables
 =============
-This script demonstrates how to make striped table
+This script demonstrates a way of create striped tables